Chalcides guentheri

-Chalcides guentheri, or Günther's cylindrical skink, is a species of skink, a lizard in the family Scincidae.
-The species is endemic to the Near East.
+Chalcides guentheri, also known commonly as Günther's cylindrical skink, is a species of skink, a lizard in the family Scincidae.
+The species is native to the Near East.

 Etymology

 The specific name, guentheri, is in honor of German-born British herpetologist Albert Günther.

 Geographic range

-C. guentheri is found in Israel, Lebanon, and parts of western Jordan and Syria.
+C. guentheri is found in northern Israel, southern Lebanon, extreme northwestern Jordan, and extreme southwestern Syria.